forcepusher/forcepusher/README.md

-All projects done via AI have "Sloppy" in their name, others never used it.
+All projects done with AI have "Sloppy" in their name, others never used it.

 ### More Unity packages:
 - [com.bananaparty.touchinput](https://github.com/forcepusher/com.bananaparty.touchinput)